Tutorial: Plotting plain electronic band structures

 After selecting the files you can proceed by clicking on the Parse button.

 After parsing, the page generates report cards that summarize key results.
 You can expect values such as bandgap, material type, Fermi value, lattice parameters, angles, volume, and density.
-If the simulation is spin-polarized and the bandgaps differ between channels, the reports include values for each spin channel.
+If the simulation is spin-polarized and the bandgaps differ between channels, the report card shows separate Spin ↑ and Spin ↓ bandgap entries.

 If you want this report in different units, use the Units panel in the right sidebar.